Signing

 When do you need signing

 Any request that creates or accepts a payment.
-If you forget to sign it we'll tell you with 466
+If you forget to sign it we'll tell you with error 466

 What is a signature?